Richard42Graham/WLED-Lion/instructions/instructions.md

  This provides some basic strain relief, so if the wires are pulled for any reason they shouldn't short together or come out.
 It also makes it a bit neater.

 I recommend making sure theirs a little slack on the USB wire.
-This can be achieved by putting on the cable tie, then pushing the USB wire back up thought it just a bit, till the + and – have a little wiggle to them.
+This can be achieved by putting on the cable tie, then pushing the USB wire back up through it just a bit, till the + and – have a little wiggle to them.

 It will look something like this.